rahul-gupta-lightfury/Cerebrus/README.md

    Keep `requirements.txt` minimal and reproducible.
 Prefer exact versions for tooling that affects profiling reports.

-4. **Run the toolkit scaffold**
+4. **Run the DearPyGui UI**

-   The repository now includes a minimal bootstrap that wires the configuration loader, cache manager, device manager, and UI panels together.
-Run it with:
+   The repository now includes a runnable DearPyGui interface that mirrors the sketch attached to the task.
+Launch it with:

    ```bash
    python -m cerebrus
    ```

-   The scaffold logs panel activity and validates that configuration and cache directories are wired correctly.
-It does **not** yet render a full Dear ImGui experience, but it establishes the application lifecycle for follow-up work.
+   The window opens with a menu bar, profile summary fields, device listing controls, and placeholders for log copying, CSV exports, and report generation.
+Use the **List Devices** button to populate sample rows.

 5. **(Optional) Configure tool paths**